-Many investors and their financial advisors are prone to home bias; the behavioural bias in which they systematically overweight their investments/wealth in local assets (stocks, bonds and properties) and underweight in assets from everywhere else in the world.
+Many investors and their financial advisors are prone to home bias; the behavioural bias in which they systematically overweight their investments or wealth in local assets (stocks, bonds and property) and underweight in assets from everywhere else in the world.

-Home bias is a psychological trait that has been ingrained within us and below are some of the reasons investors are prone to it:
+Home bias is a psychological trait ingrained within us.
+They are a number of reasons why investors are prone to it and these include:

 - People are generally comfortable investing in companies or assets they are familiar with and can easily relate to.
-For example, South Africans can easily identify with Shoprite, MTN or Standard Bank, but very few can relate to companies on the other side of the globe like Square Inc, The Trade Desk Inc or Okta Inc from an investment perspective.
-It’s therefore natural that investors tend to systematically limit their investment opportunity set to opportunities that are in their backyard;
+For example, South Africans can easily identify with Shoprite, MTN or Standard Bank, but very few can relate to offshore companies like Square Inc, The Trade Desk or Ocado from an investment perspective.
+It’s therefore natural that investors tend to systematically limit their investment opportunity set to companies that are in their backyard;

-- In addition, most investors don’t seem to know that it’s even possible to invest offshore, or those who do don’t know where to start.
+- Most investors don’t seem to know that it’s even possible to invest offshore, and those who do don’t know where to start.
 This is unfortunate given that investing in offshore companies is equally as easy as investing in locally listed companies.

 So why should investor diversify globally